dig-lett/OpenCV-Cuda-Using-JNI-wrapper-in-IntelliJ/README.md

 An example of the command to run:
 _g++ -Wl,--enable-new-dtags -fPIC -o /etc/libs/libCudaWrapperImpl.so -lc -shared -I/usr/lib/jvm/java-8-openjdk-amd64/include -I/usr/lib/jvm/java-8-openjdk-amd64/include/linux Cudawrapper.cpp \`pkg-config opencv --cflags --libs\`_

+Note the .so filenmae.
+Here, .so filename is e.g._lib**wrapper**.so_.
+The text marked in bold will be used in the System.loadLibrary("wrapper");

 # Try and Test by running an OpenCV program:

+1. Open IntelliJ and open your project.
+2. Create a new java file and create a constructor
+3. Add a line to load the just created .so library file: System.loadLibrary("wrapper");
+4. Proceed forward to use the various methods already defined in the .h and .cpp file earlier

+_Check an example .java file at:_